 - A flat rate travel charge to cover all or a portion of travel-related expenses.

 Expenses include wages for driving time, fuel, kilometers, food and lodging for the crew, and any other necessary services

 The savings realized by taking part in a “back-haul” are the result of a reduction in travel charges.
 This is due to other parties, moving to Toronto, absorbing a large portion of the travel costs.
-For an average trip to Toronto, the travel charges would usually be around $1600 depending on the size of the truck involved.
-On a return trip aligned with a scheduled delivery to Toronto, a moving customer could expect as much as 40% off of the regular travel charge.
+For an average trip to Toronto, the travel charges would usually be around $2100 for a truck and 2 movers.
+On a return trip aligned with a scheduled delivery to Toronto, a moving customer could expect as much as 30% off of the regular travel charge.
 This can result in substantial savings.

-A small two bedroom apartment usually takes around 5 hours of labour to load to and from the moving truck.
-At an average rate of $120 per hour, $600 would be the labor portion of the moving cost.
-This size move would fit in the 20′ truck for which the travel charge would normally be around $1600 or so.
-On a regular move then, this customer could expect to pay $2200 to move their 2-bedroom apartment.
+A one bedroom apartment usually takes around 3.5 hours of labour to load to and from the moving truck.
+At the base rate of $160 per hour, $560 would be the labor portion of the moving cost.
+The travel charge would normally be around $2100, meaning this customer could expect to pay $2660 to move their 1-bedroom apartment in a dedicated trip.
 However, the customer is flexible on the moving date and books a crew to move them from Toronto to Ottawa on a return trip.
-The travel charge is reduced by almost 40% which saves them $600 off the total cost of the move.
-They end up paying $1600 instead of $2200 to move their two bedroom apartment.
+The travel charge is reduced by almost 30% which saves them $600 off the total cost of the move.
+They end up paying $2060 instead of $2660 to move their one bedroom apartment.